netrisai/terraform-provider-netris/docs/resources/l4lb.md

 - **siteid** (Number) The site ID.
 Resources defined in the selected site will be permitted to be used as backed entries for this L4 Load Balancer service.
 - **tenantid** (Number) ID of tenant.
 Users of this tenant will be permitted to edit this unit.
 ### Optional
+- **vpcid** (Number) ID of VPC.
+If not specified, the L4LB will be created in the VPC marked as a default.
 - **state** (String) Administrative status.
 Possible values: `active` or `disable`.
 Default value is `active`